hashicorp/consul/website/source/docs/guides/acl.html.markdown

 [HashiCorp's Vault](https://www.vaultproject.io/docs/secrets/consul/index.html).

 Every token has an ID, name, type, and rule set.
-The ID is a randomly generated UUID, making it unfeasible to guess.
+The ID is a randomly generated UUID, making it infeasible to guess.
 The name is opaque to Consul and human readable.
 The type is either "client" (meaning the token cannot modify ACL rules) or "management" (meaning the token is allowed to perform all actions).